NY Gov. Hochul Defies Polls and Easily Beats GOP’s Zeldin

+In a speech to supporters, Zeldin did not concede and suggested that late-counted votes would show the race was much closer than the early results showed.

+“We have been crushing the Election Day vote all across the entire state.
+So what’s going to happen is that over the course of these next couple of hours, you’re going to see the race continue to get closer and closer and closer and closer,” he said.

-With neither candidate boasting a true base of support in New York City, a late stage blitz for pockets of Jewish voters ensued, particularly in Orthodox and Hasidic communities.
+Neither Hochul nor Zeldin boasted a true base of support in New York City, and a late stage blitz for pockets of Jewish voters ensued, particularly in Orthodox and Hasidic communities.

 While Orthodox and Hasidic voters tend to back Republicans in national elections, decades of engaged lobbying efforts in Albany have led to the otherwise conservative voting bloc backing Democrats at the state level.